freeverseio/laos-public-docs/guides/how-to-with-api/minting.md

 # Minting NFTs

-This guide explains how to mint NFTs using LAOS' bridgeless minting API.
+This guide explains how to mint NFTs using LAOS API.

 ## Prerequisites

-- LAOS API key
+- You have an API key.
+Information on how to obatain an API key [here](/api/introduction).
-- Collection contract address from your previously created collection
+- Collection contract address from your previously [created collection using API](/guides/how-to-with-api/collection-setup.md)
-- Target chain ID
-- IPFS or other permanent storage for NFT media and metadata
+- IPFS for NFT media
-- Recipient wallet address(es)

 ## Steps